Toyota Forward Camera System Unavailable

 Outdated software

-- Like most other manufacturers, Toyota Motor Corporation is constantly working to improve the software that operates various car systems.
+- Like most other manufacturers, Toyota Motor Corporation constantly works to improve the software that operates various car systems.
 This eventually results in software updates, which usually address issues noticed in real-life conditions.
 These updates typically come as a recall, so checking if there are any for the particular vehicle could help if everything else fails.

 Why is camera calibration needed?